BOARD Guide · People Removal · April 2026

 • Dense crowds where people overlap heavily.

-• Subjects blocking a complex repeating texture like fences or patterned wallpaper.
+• Subjects blocking complex repeating textures like fences or patterned wallpaper.

 • Tiny people far in the distance with very little detail.